XpiritCommunityEvents/HOL/Adding-Custom-Mappings-for-your-migrations.md

 # Creating a custom mapping to override the default behavior or non existing mappings
 In this lab you will create a custom plugin that transforms some of the existing migration mapping and replace it by your own mapping.
 For this you need to start coding in Ruby.
+> Useful links on Ruby: [https://www.ruby-lang.org/en/](https://www.ruby-lang.org/en/) and [https://ruby-doc.org/](https://ruby-doc.org/).

-## Creating a mapping
+## Creating a custom mapping
 To create a mapping, you need to create a Ruby file that looks as follows:
 ``` ruby
 transform "azuredevopstaskname" do |item|